 How to Use Visual Content to Market Your Business

-In the 13 years I've had my own business, I've experienced time and again that if it's not in alignment it's not for me.
+In the 20+ years I've been in business (co-owning a health club and my own online business), I've experienced time and again that if it's not in alignment it's not for me.
 No matter how brilliant the marketing strategy, if it's not my vibe (and that doesn't mean there's anything wrong with it) I won't get any results.

 One of the marketing tools that I've used before that still sings to me are quote graphics.
 As I dug into the research on images, graphics and visual content I wasn't surprised to discover why it's so powerful and why it works.

 Visual content is all the rage in marketing.
 Whether it's quote graphics, infographics or high-resolution stock photography for your blog, pictures help you share your business story and solutions.

 You Are Hard-Wired For Images

 In today's world of information overload, you have to decide what content will attract your market most.
 Notice your behavior in sifting through your own favorite newsletters and social media content, you can't possibly engage it all even though you want to.

 Ever found yourself reading and had to go back and re-read?
 We all skim content or lose ourselves in it.
 Words run together on the screen.